Board of Control for Cricket in India: Cricketing infrastructure development

-On 12 September 2006, the BCCI announced it would spend ₹1,600 crore over the next year to upgrade cricket stadia in India.
+On 12 September 2006, the BCCI announced it would spend ₹1,600 crore over the next year to upgrade cricket stadiums in India.

-In the early 2000s, it established the National Cricket Academy at Bangalore train future cricketers.
+In the early 2000s, it established the National Cricket Academy at Bangalore to train future cricketers.
 On 17 February 2022, the BCCI president Sourav Ganguly founded a new NCA facility at Bangalore, which occupies 40 acre of land near an airport.
 On completion, it will have three cricket grounds, 40 practice pitches, residential rooms, a swimming pool and a gymnasium.
 Construction will cost ₹200 crore.